JJBR13/Justin-Brown-milestone-project-one/TEST.md

 - [W3C](https://jigsaw.w3.org/css-validator/validator)

-  - This returned no errors, for style.css file.
+  - This returned no errors for the style.css file.

 ![CSS Validator Results](assets/img/TEST.md/css.png)

 ## WAVE

-- [WAVE](https://wave.webaim.org/) chrome extention was used through-out this website build to highlight aspects that were an issue or missed completly within the code.
+- [WAVE](https://wave.webaim.org/) This Chrome extension was used throughout this website's build to highlight aspects that were an issue or completely missed within the code.

 ![WAVE Validator Results](assets/img/TEST.md/wave.png)